ADB Disbursed Record $2.4 Bn Development Funds To Pakistan In 2019 - UrduPoint

 The ADB is also actively supporting Public Private Partnership initiatives of the provinces and the Federal Government to support the delivery of public infrastructure with private sector participation, along with development of effective fiscal risk management functions.

-Furthermore the ADB is implementing two loans of $100 million each for the provinces of Sindh and Punjab, with a co-financing grant from DFID, Government of the UK.
+Furthermore the ADB is implementing two loans of $100 million each for the provinces of Sindh and Punjab, with a co-financing grant from DFID, Government of the United Kingdom.

 The projects are supporting PPPs in the provinces by augmenting the resources for Project Development Facility and Viability Gap Funding to structure and develop more viable PPP projects that offer value-for-money.